 The per capita income in Cochranville in 2018 was $30,790, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $117,908 for a family of four.
-However, Cochranville contains both very wealthy and poor people as well.
+This equates to an annual income of $123,160 for a family of four.

-Cochranville is a somewhat ethnically-diverse town.
+Cochranville is a very ethnically-diverse town.
 The people who call Cochranville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cochranville residents report their race to be White.
 Cochranville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.55% of the town’s residents.
-Important ancestries of people in Cochranville include English, Irish, Welsh, and Italian.
+People of Hispanic or Latino origin account for 23.62% of the town’s residents.
+Important ancestries of people in Cochranville include German, Irish, English, Italian, and French.

 The most common language spoken in Cochranville is English.
 Other important languages spoken here include Spanish and Italian.